tomfavereau/graph_representation/README.md

 ## control

-- Press <s> to initiate the stabilization process.
+- Press <s> to initiate the stabilization process
 - Press <p> to introduce a perturbation if the graph gets stuck in a potential well.
 - Press <f> to stabilize the graph step by step.